-GLAMOR - Or how we achieved a common understanding on the decrease of glass dissolution kinetics
+Glamor - or how we achieved a common understanding on the decrease of glass dissolution kinetics

-Pierre Van Iseghem, Marc Aertsens, S. Gin, D. Deneele, B. Grambow, D. Strachan, P. McGrail, G. Wicks, Karel Lemmens
+P. Van Iseghem, M. Aertsens, S. Gin, D. Deneele, B. Grambow, D. Strachan, P. McGrail, G. Wicks

 Research outputpeer-review